Can a Company Deny Relieving and Experience Letters if I Leave Before 3 Years?

 vkn8294

-I am to join in a company in a month.
-I am intersted in the position.
-But in the offer letter, it is mentioned that company won't be providing relieving letter and experience letter unless I work for more that 3 years in the company.
-Can company not provide me the relieving letter and experience letter if they mention so in the offer letter as such if I resign before the mentioned work time ?
-Kindly help from your experience and knowledge
+I am to join a company in a month.
+I am interested in the position.
+However, in the offer letter, it is mentioned that the company won't be providing a relieving letter and experience letter unless I work for more than 3 years in the company.
+Can the company not provide me with the relieving letter and experience letter if they mention so in the offer letter, especially if I resign before the specified work time?
+Kindly provide assistance from your experience and knowledge.

 KK!HR